Group A World Cup 2026: Schedule, Teams, Standings & Results

 Group A World Cup 2026 Teams

-Four nations make up Group A. Mexico enters as a co-host.
-South Korea brings star power.
-Czechia and South Africa round out the group as outsiders.
+Four nations make up the group.
+Mexico enters as a co-host, South Korea brings the most pedigree among the challengers, and Czechia and South Africa arrive as the outsiders.
+FIFA rankings below reflect the final list before the tournament.

 TeamConfederationFIFA RankingHow They QualifiedBest World Cup Finish